i Legal system in the BVI

 i Securing assets and proceeds

-The BVI court may grant a freezing order on a domestic or, in suitable cases, a worldwide basis.
+The BVI court may grant a freezing order on a domestic or, in suitable cases, a worldwide basis, in aid of domestic proceedings in the BVI.

 These are granted if: